klu-ai/EmbedKit/README.md

     print("EmbedKit initialized with '\(SupportedModel.bge_small)' model.")
     ```

-    Refer to `Sources/EmbedKit/SupportedModel.swift` for a comprehensive list of supported models and their specifications.
+    For a comprehensive list of supported models and their specifications, please refer to `Sources/EmbedKit/SupportedModel.swift`.

 ## Command Line Tool (EmbedCLI)

-EmbedKit includes `EmbedCLI`, a command-line interface for database management and automation.
-After building the `EmbedCLI` target in Xcode or using `swift build`, the `embed` command is available in the `.build/debug` or `.build/release` directory.
+EmbedKit includes `EmbedCLI`, a command-line interface designed for database management and automation.
+After building the `EmbedCLI` target in Xcode or using `swift build`, the `embed` command will be available in the `.build/debug` or `.build/release` directory.
 For convenient access, add this directory to your system's `PATH` environment variable.

 **Available Commands:**